daniel-schroeder-dev/cwhq-python-repl-hacking/README.md

 ## Usage

 It's a Python REPL, so use it like you would any other REPL.
-Several things don't work yet, as documented below in [Issues](issues).
+There's a live version running [here](https://daniel-schroeder-dev.github.io/cwhq-python-repl-hacking/) if you'd like to play around with it!

 ## Issues

-1. The '' isn't showing up for strings returned from single-statement func calls.
-2. Booleans are lowercase (true, false).
-3. When you store an array in a variable and log it, it doesn't show up right.

-I'm sure there are many more issues, so if you find one, please let me know!
+`for` statements have quotes around them.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.